MyParcelCOM/carrier-specification/README.md

 ```

 ### Path file naming
-The files in `specification/paths` are named to their corresponding API endpoints.
+The files in `specification/paths` are named after their corresponding API endpoints.
 Where resources start with an uppercase letter and path variables with a lowercase letter.
 For example, the definition of the following route:

 ```
 carriers/{carrier_id}/services